-The Central Florida port currently homeports Disney Cruise Line, Carnival Cruise Line, Royal Caribbean, and Norwegian Cruise Lines ships year-round, as well as a port-of-call stop.
+The Central Florida port is currently home to Disney Cruise Line, Carnival Cruise Line, Royal Caribbean, and Norwegian Cruise Lines ships year-round and a port-of-call stop.

-A lot of guests do a pre-or post-cruise stay in Florida since the port is centrally located, often times pairing it with visits to NASA, Disney World or Universal Studios.
+Many guests do a pre-or post-cruise stay in Florida since the port is centrally located, often pairing it with visits to NASA, Disney World, or Universal Studios.